Melina Mercouri: International success

-This infamous event led TV critic Harriet Van Horne to predict on 8 October 1962 in The El Paso Herald-Post that the incident "will be regarded in some quarters as proof that the only safe shows are tape shows," which is what happened just a few years later.

 Mercouri continued her stage career in the Greek production of Tennessee Williams's Sweet Bird of Youth (1960), under the direction of Karolos Koun.
 In 1967, she played the leading role in Illya Darling (from 11 April 1967 to 13 January 1968) on Broadway, for which she was nominated for the Tony Award for Best Performance by a Leading Actress in a Musical.
 Mercouri's performance in Promise at Dawn (1970) earned her another Golden Globe Award nomination.

-Mercouri concentrated on her stage career in the following years, playing in the Greek productions of The Threepenny Opera and, for a second time, Sweet Bird of Youth, in addition to the ancient Greek tragedies Medea and Oresteia.
+Mercouri concentrated on her stage career in the following years, playing in the Greek productions of The Threepenny Opera, and for a second time, Sweet Bird of Youth, in addition to the ancient Greek tragedies Medea and Oresteia.
 She retired from film acting after making her last film, A Dream of Passion (1978), directed by her husband, Jules Dassin.

 In 1987, the jury of the Europe Theatre Prize awarded her a special prize of the presidency with the motivation: "For the devotion and the commitment of an artist who joins her own theatrical experience with the political belief and the ideal of European culture."

 Mercouri's last performance on stage was in the opera Pylades at the Athens Concert Hall in 1992, portraying Clytemnestra.